 - Defendants who were convicted at trial have the right to a new trial unless the court concludes that the Dookhan drug analysis did not influence the jury or had only a very slight effect on the jury.

-What to do if you receive a letter:
+What to do if you received a letter:

 - If you received a “Notice of Dismissal,” pictured below, any Dookhan related drug convictions associated with the case have already been vacated (undone) and these charges have been dismissed.
 If you were convicted of another offense in the same case, that conviction will remain in place.
-Due to the number of people who were placed in this category, the courts have estimated that it will take up until midsummer 2017 for criminal records to be updated.
+Due to the number of people who were placed in this category, it took until midsummer 2017 for criminal records to be updated.
 You can check to see the status of your criminal record by clicking the iCORI link below.
-If there is an urgent need for your record to be updated sooner than that (i.e., due to immigration consequences or employment issues), or if you have any other questions about your case, you can contact CPCS at the Hotline number listed above.
+If you believe that your record was not properly updated, or if you have any other questions about your case, you can contact CPCS at the Hotline number listed above.

 - If you received a “Notice of Dookhan Conviction,” pictured below, believe you are indigent (unable to pay for a lawyer), and want the court to appoint an attorney to advise and represent you, you must contact CPCS.
 If you have any questions about the forms, or if you wish to speak with an attorney generally before deciding to proceed, you can also call the Hotline number listed above.
 If you do not respond, the court will not take any action with respect to your case.